 Wn68 Les Moulins ouest

-VK3001 tank turret ringstand
+VK3001 tank turret Ringstand

-Its a complete tank turret as in the original with the crew sitting in a cage (as in the tank) that turned 360°s and would have a very heavy punch for a 7.5cm 37 L/24 gun.
+Its a complete tank turret as in the original with the crew sitting in a cage (as in the tank) that turned 360°s and would have a very heavy punch for a 7.5cm KwK L/24 gun.
 Manually operated by a crew of two.

 This emplacement was held by Gefreiter Gustav Winter, 726th Infantry Regiment, 716th Static Infantry Division.